-Toddler Science: Recycle a Milk Jug and Make a Watering Can
+Recycle a Milk Jug Into a Watering Jug

-A green living craft!
+A green craft!
 Planting a garden or some flowers?
 Make a recycled watering can with your child using a milk or juice jug.
 Have fun decorating it and let your child help water the garden or potted plants.

 - Rinse a 1/2 gallon milk jug thoroughly and remove label.